 We do things differently by looking at leadership through a disability perspective, and by acknowledging the specific attributes of disability leaders.
 We use this perspective to develop our programs, short courses and webcasts so that you have access to the latest in leadership development without encountering ableism and discrimination, while also using your disability to enhance your leadership style.

-Our members and program participants come from a broad range of fields and experiences across 15 countries.
+Our members and program participants come from a broad range of fields and experiences in over 20 countries.

 The DLI is also the home of the Australian National Register of Disability Leaders which offers a single portal for companies or agencies wishing to engage C suite expertise, find a new board member, engage a conference speaker, or locate a media expert.
-The register is open to all people with disabilities, and open to all companies and agencies wishing to improve their diversity.
+The register is open to all disabled people, and open to all companies and agencies wishing to improve their diversity.
 All members are listed on the National Register.

-The Disability Leadership Institute has been established by leaders with disabilities for leaders with disabilities.
+The Disability Leadership Institute has been established by disability leaders for disability leaders.
 It is time to change the way leadership is understood.

 Why a Disability Leadership Institute?